jeanljh/pw-testwithgmailapi/README.md

 Example of test automation with Playwright & GMail API to access email directly.

-CI integration with GitHub Actions and GitHub Pages to publish the generated Allure HTML report.
+CI integration with GitHub Actions and GitHub Pages to publish the generated HTML reporter.

 GitHub page to view test report: https://jeanljh.github.io/pw-testwithgmailapi/